mapsync/scottsville-advisory/site/content/post/scottsville-city-council-regular-session-meeting.md

 If you’re not vaccinated, you will be required to wear a mask.

-The meeting will be on Facebook Live in City of Scottsville page.
+The meeting will be on Facebook Live on City of Scottsville page.